piezosystemjena/nv200-python-lib/doc/waveform_generator.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 After starting the waveform generator, you can wait for the waveform to finish its cycle.
-The `wait_until_finished` method can be used to wait until the waveform generator has completed its operation.
-It waits until the `is_running``  function returns false.
+The `WaveformGenerator.wait_until_finished` method can be used to wait until the waveform generator has completed its operation.
+It waits until the `is_running` function returns false.

 .. code-block:: python